dromniscience/SteinRealAnalysis/README.md

 Go check it yourself if there are doubts.
 Please contact me via email at dr_abc@pku.edu.cn or dromniscience@gmail.com if you have any idea.

 ## What is it?
-This cute little book serves as a collection of my solutions to exercises and problems in [Real Analysis: Measure Theory, Integration and Hilbert Spaces](https://press.princeton.edu/books/hardcover/9780691113869/real-analysis) by Elias M. Stein and Rami Shakarchi.
+As its name suggests, this cute little book serves as a collection of my solutions to exercises and problems in [*Real Analysis: Measure Theory, Integration and Hilbert Spaces* (Stein & Shakarchi, 2005)](https://press.princeton.edu/books/hardcover/9780691113869/real-analysis).
 It is still *in progress* and the current work covered the first four chapters:

 - Ch1: Measure Theory
 - Ch2: Integration Theory